 The Mission Statement for Hilliard Chapel

 Hilliard Chapel is a church charged with spreading the love of God, sharing the Good News and bringing hope to the lives of others.
-We are tasked with equipping, education and enriching God's people through discipleship, leadership, serventhood, stewardship and the teaching and preaching of God's Holy.
+We are tasked with equipping, education and enriching God's people through discipleship, leadership, serventhood, stewardship and the teaching and preaching of God's Holy Word.

 The Mission Statement of the